A Graphical Calculus for Lagrangian Relations

 \begin{theorem} When $p$ is an odd prime, the mapping $H:\Aff\Lag\Rel_{\F_p} \to \Stab_p$ defined by:

 is a symmetric monoidal equivalence, where $\eta$ is the cap of the compact closed structure induced by the $Z$ observable.

 \end{theorem}

-See Appendix \ref{proof:theorem:spekkens} for the proof.
-The main difficulty is showing that $H$ is a functor, but the idea is to use the fact that stabilizer states with the same stabilizer group only differ by a global scalar.
+The main difficulty in proving this is to show that $H$ is a functor.
+Lemma \ref{lem:stabphase} is important for showing that composition is well defined.

-As we mentioned in the intro, this is a categorical reformulation of the result of Spekkens' in which he shows that odd-prime-dimensional `quadrature epirestricted theories' are operationally equivalent to prime-dimensional qudit stabilizer circuits \cite{spekkens2016quasi}.
+As we mentioned in the introduction, this is a categorical reformulation of the result of Spekkens' in which he shows that odd-prime-dimensional `quadrature epistricted theories' are operationally equivalent to prime-dimensional qudit stabilizer circuits \cite{spekkens2016quasi}.

 A complete presentation for Spekkens' qubit toy model in terms of a category of relations was given \cite{backensspek} in a style which mirrors that of the qubit ZX-calculus~\cite{coecke2008interacting}.
 We now show how the generators of that presentation appear in our `doubled' formulation.